blocky/attestation-service-examples/params_and_secrets/README.md

 ### Step 1: Create a parametrized extraction function

-We'll demonstrate both input parameter and secret passing in the `extract` function in [`main.go`](./main.go).
+We'll demonstrate both input parameter and secret passing in the `extractInputs` function in [`main.go`](./main.go).
 As in previous examples, we will call this function using the `bky-as` CLI by passing in the [`fn-call.json`](./fn-call.json) file contents: